 Lunna preceded Scalloway as the secret wartime base for the little fishing boats that smuggled spies, saboteurs, radios, ammunition and explosives into Nazi-occupied Norway and brought back refugees from the Gestapo.
 The operation was known as the Shetland Bus and the story of these heroic and terrifying voyages, in midwinter darkness, storms and often under enemy fire, is told in the book of that name by David Howarth, the British naval officer who helped run the operation from Lunna House.
 Below the house is the stone pier from where so many brave Norwegian Resistance fighters sailed to their deaths.
 Howarth is commemorated in the churchyard.

-Not far away are the lonely Loch of Stofast and the mysterious Stanes of Stofast - a 2,000-tonne 'glacial erratic' boulder, rafted from Norway on the ice and split in two by frost.
+Not far away are the lonely Loch of Stofast and the mysterious Stanes of Stofast.
+Once a single 2,000 tonne boulder, now broken in two by the action of repeated freezing and thawing, the Stanes were once part of a nunatak (a large angular or jagged rock protruding above the ice in a glaciated area) which collapsed following the retreat of the ice during the last glacial period.
 Like the nearby Lunning peninsula, this is a heavily glaciated landscape with eerily-shaped rocks associated with the trows (trolls) of Shetland folklore.